Political violence in the United States: Right-wing extremism

 According to a September 2025 Cato Institute review, when the September 11 attacks are excluded, 63% of politically motivated extremist killings in the U.S. since 1975 have been caused by right-wing perpetrators, with Islamists causing 23% and left-wing perpetrators 10%.
 When September 11 is included, Islamists account for 87% of killings (not shown in chart).

 According to a 2021 Criminology, Criminal Justice, Law & Society study, between 1990–2020, victims of far-right ideologically motivated homicides in the U.S. substantially outnumbered victims of far-left perpetrators.
 Far-right homicides have also occurred more often than jihadi violence inspired by Islamic extremism (not shown in chart).

 Multiple studies from 1975 onward have found greater rates of right-wing political violence in the United States, as well as causing more deaths, compared to that of other ideological groups.
 Bruce Hoffman stated this is partially due to the prevalence of militia organizations, and that the extreme left were more likely to target property rather than people.
-Perpetrators of far-right planned violence are older and more established than typical domestic terrorists – they frequently have jobs, are married, or have children.
+Perpetrators of far-right planned violence are older and more established than typical domestic terrorists—they frequently have jobs, are married, or have children.
 Political violence has been greatest "in suburbs where Asian American and Hispanic American immigration has been growing fastest, particularly in heavily Democratic metropoles surrounded by Republican-dominated rural areas."

 As of 2021, the right-wing subgroups most prone to violence included white evangelical Christians, who believe in the QAnon conspiracy alleging widespread pedophilia among Democratic politicians and celebrities; and Republicans who "feel threatened by either women or minorities".

+Trump regularly uses social media to criticize his political opponents.
+Democratic officials have criticized the posts as encouraging political violence.

 President Trump has been identified as a key figure in increasing political violence in the U.S. Reuters reported that political violence increased greatly following the election of Trump in 2016, noting his use of "incendiary rhetoric", which has been described as a form of stochastic terrorism.
-For instance, in November 2025, Trump made multiple social media posts calling Democrats traitors who should to be charged with sedition punishable by death, and shared a social media post calling for Democrats to be hanged.
+For instance, in November 2025, Trump made multiple social media posts calling Democrats traitors who should be charged with sedition, punishable by death, and shared a social media post calling for Democrats to be hanged.

 According to the Anti-Defamation League, all 61 political killings between 2022 and 2024 were committed by right-wing extremists.
-Counter-terrorism experts described Trump's previous pardon of the January 6 attackers as having created a permission structure for them to commit political violence.
+Counterterrorism experts described Trump's previous pardon of the January 6 attackers as having created a permission structure for them to commit political violence.
 A week after the assassination of Charlie Kirk in September 2025, the U.S. Department of Justice removed a 2024 study, titled "What NIJ Research Tells Us About Domestic Terrorism", which showed that white supremacist and far-right violence "continues to outpace all other types of terrorism and domestic violent extremism" in the United States, in contrast to statements made by the Trump administration.
 Right-wing political violence in the United States sharply declined in the months after the second election of Trump.